apache/causeway-site/content/components/objectstores/jdo/services/auditing-service-jdo.md

 Title: Auditing Service using JDO

-The JDO objectstore provides a simple implementation of the applib [AuditingService](../../../../reference/services/auditing-service.html) that simply persists the event data into a `AuditEntry` entity.
+The JDO objectstore provides a simple implementation of the applib [AuditingService](../../../../reference/services/auditing-service.html) that simply persists the event data into a `AuditEntryJdo` entity.
+This is mapped to an `IsisAuditEntry` table.

 > Rather than using an `AuditingService`, you may prefer to use the [Publishing Service](../../../../reference/services/publishing-service.html), since it is considerably more flexible.
 A JDO [implementation](./publishing-service-jdo.html) is available.